 Whether you prefer something a little hands on, or just a quick and easy slideshow, there are several options available to help make your stories stand out.

-Create a Scrapbook from Scratch with Adobe Photoshop
+Create a Template from Scratch with Adobe Photoshop

 You can create your own slideshow in the form of a book by just using your Photoshop skills.
 First take a couple of photographs of a plain book against a solid white background.
 I chose to use my old yearbook since I didn't have many books to choose from.